 Those of you, who have been following for a while, know that coq au vin is our go-to dish to dream ourselves away to France with!

 Confession: I did not like seafood before my first trip to Italy.
 I used to call it squishy food.
 You know why? - because I never had it freshly caught and prepared!
 On our trips to Italy, we indulged in all the seafood!
 We had prawns, mussels of all kinds, scallops, octopus, and cuttlefish as well as all kinds of crabs.

 You know the drill by now.
-When we were in Mexico, we ate a lot of tacos.
+When we were in Mexico, we ate a lot of tacos both in Mexico City and the rest of the country.
 I mean like a lot a lot.
 We had them mornings, middays, and evenings.
 We had them cochinita pibil (a Yucatan classic), al pastor (which reminded us of Döner Kebab), de asador (with grilled beef), de cabeza (head tacos with parts of a cow's head including the cheeks and tongue), and de pescado (with fish).

 Of course, we had to take them home with us!
 Mostly, we fake cochinita pibil at home.
 Yes, you heard right, fake.
 Originally, it's pork with spices and orange juice, which is slow-cooked in a banana leaf.
 We just use pulled pork because we're lazy, add guacamole and cebollas (onions) and we are good to go!

 We cannot lie: the first time we had an American brunch in the US was a bit bewildering.
 Sure, we had some American breakfasts in Germany before, but here the sweet components like pancakes and maple syrup are separated from the savory components like bacon and eggs.
 But our brunch at the IHOP (international house of pancakes) was only the gateway drug.
 We also had an amazing Jazz Brunch in Harlem, New York, and many other great brunch experiences.